l33tdawg/silentgem/README.md

 python silentgem.py --setup-insights
 ```

-During setup, you'll create a dedicated Telegram bot (via BotFather) that will be automatically added to your target channels.
+During setup, you'll create a dedicated Telegram bot (via BotFather).
+The bot only needs to be added to channels where you want to issue commands and receive responses, not to the source channels being monitored.

 #### Creating a Bot with BotFather